 Over the years a balance always has been found between the campaigning work in which many members were involved and with the day to day work needed to create the funds to keep us up and running.
 In the years since The Quay Co-op was established, Ireland has undergone massive social and a cultural shift and The Quay Co-op has played an important role in driving those changes.
 We retains strong interest in food politics which we believe to be the next big fight and we are leaders in the provision of organic vegetarian/vegan wholefood for the city and beyond.

-There are just under 50 people working at The Quay Co-op and today it includes our original site in Cork city centre with Vegetarian Deli, Health, Wholefood & Eco-Living Store, In-House Bakery (yum!) and our vegetarian food production business.
-HQ on Sullivan’s Quay is also home to our original (soon to be re-opened) Vegetarian Restaurant.
+There are just over 50 people working at The Quay Co-op and today it includes our original site in Cork city centre with Vegetarian Deli-Cafe, Health, Wholefood & Eco-Living Store, In-House Bakery (yum!) and our vegetarian food production business.
+HQ on Sullivan’s Quay is also home to Cork’s first Vegetarian Restaurant which has recently been refurbished and reimagined as ‘Upstairs at The Co-op’.
 We also have satelite Health, Wholefood & Eco-Living stores in Ballincollig and Carrigaline, along with our Online Store and delivery service by electric van.